maconmagno/BARS/NGC7679/README.md

 Preview of NGC 7679 is shown below.
-The contours represent the 22 GHz 1" image.
+The contours represent the PanSTARRS-1-g image.

 ![NGC7679.png](NGC7679.png "NGC7679")